Felienne/LiveSpreadsheets/paper.md

 -->

-# XanaSheet in Action
+# Copy-Paste Tracking in Action

 ![*Maintaining consistency among clones of formulas through copy-paste tracking*](images/grades.png)

-Figure 1 shows an example user interaction with a XanaSheet containing student grades.
+Figure 1 shows an example user interaction with a spreadsheet containing student grades.
 In the first step  the sheet contains just the Lab and Exam grades of three students, and a formula for computing the average of the two grades in D2.
 In the second step, the formula in cell D2 is copied to D3 and D4.
 D3 and D4 are clones of D2, and this relation is maintained by the system as an origin relation (visualized using the arrow).
 In the third step, the clone in D4 is modified to apply rounding to the computed average.
-Unlike in normal spreadsheets, however, this is not the end of the story and XanaSheet will reconcile the  original formula of D2 and the other clone in D3 with the changes in D4.
+Unlike in normal spreadsheets, however, this is not the end of the story and the system will reconcile the  original formula of D2 and the other clone in D3 with the changes in D4.

 A way to understand what is happening here, is to see spreadsheet formulas as materialized or unfolded abstractions.
 The abstraction in Fig. 1  is function `average(x,y)` for computing the average of two grades.
 In ordinary programming such a function could, for instance, be mapped over a list of pairs of grades to obtain a list of averages, like `map(average, zip(Lab, Exam))`.
-In XanaSheet, the abstraction `average` does not really exist, but is represented collectively by the set of all its inlined applications, e.g. `[(Lab[0]+Exam[0])/ 2, (Lab[1]+Exam[1])/2, (Lab[2]+Exam[2])/2]`.
+In the spreadsheet of Fig. 1, however, the abstraction `average` does not really exist, but is represented collectively by the set of all its inlined applications, e.g. `[(Lab[0]+Exam[0])/ 2, (Lab[1]+Exam[1])/2, (Lab[2]+Exam[2])/2]`.
 In a  sense, each application is a clone of the same implicit prototype, with parameters filled in with concrete data references.
 The tracking relation induced by copy-paste actions, identifies which clones belong to the same equivalence class.
 Therefore, editing one clone triggers updating the clones which belong to  the same  class.

-# A Model of XanaSheet
+# Semantics of Copy-Paste Tracking

-We've developed an executable semantics for XanaSheet which can be used to simulate editing sessions with a spreadsheet [^1].
+We've developed an executable semantics for experimenting with copy-paste tracking.
+It can be used to simulate interactive editing sessions with a spreadsheet [^1].
 For instance, the following script is used to build the initial sheet of Fig. 1:

 ~~~~